 Consider the flow of the main event and the different learning experiences that you could use to engage with the learners.

-Consider a structure that involves a high level of interaction and requires a change of state for virtual learners to help them stay focused and engaged.
+Consider a structure that involves a high level of interaction and requires a change of state for the virtual learners to help they stay focused and engaged.